Yona-Labs/yona-privacy-app/README.md

-# Zert Protocol
+# Yona Protocol

 **Zero-Knowledge Privacy Layer for Solana**

-Zert is a Solana-based protocol for private DeFi using zero-knowledge proofs.
+Yona is a Solana-based protocol for private DeFi using zero-knowledge proofs.
 It enables confidential deposits, swaps, withdrawals, and cross-chain bridges for SOL and any SPL tokens while maintaining full verifiability on-chain.

-Built on a sparse Merkle tree for UTXO commitments and Groth16 ZKPs for transaction validity, Zert ensures privacy without compromising security or scalability.
+Built on a sparse Merkle tree for UTXO commitments and Groth16 ZKPs for transaction validity, Yona ensures privacy without compromising security or scalability.

 ---